hauleth/hauleth/content/post/vim-for-elixir.md

 It makes me to think when I write and do not rely on some magical friend that will always watch over my shoulder.
 However when the problem happens in my code I would like to know where and quickly jump to the place where error occurred.
-Additionally I would like to run tasks in the background without interruption to my current work.
+Additionally, I would like to run tasks in the background without interruption to my current work.
 All of it became possible with introduction of asynchronous tasks in NeoVim and Vim 8.
-So I have created plugin [`asyncdo.vim`][] that allows me to easily implement `:Make` command that works exactly like built in [`:make`][], but do not halt my normal work.
-Together with [`vim-makery`][] (which nicely integrates with `vim-projectionsit`) and built in functionality of [`:compiler`][], which is supported by `vim-elixir`, it allows me to easily run all sorts of commands very easily.
+So I have created plugin [`asyncdo.vim`][] that allows me to easily implement `:Make` command that works exactly like built-in [`:make`][], but do not halt my normal work.
+Together with [`vim-makery`][] (which nicely integrates with `vim-projectionsit`) and built-in functionality of [`:compiler`][], which is supported by `vim-elixir`, it allows me to easily run all sorts of commands very easily.
 If you look into projectionist heuristics above you will see that there is `"makery"` key defined for `*.ex` and `*.exs` files.
 That allows me to run `:Mlint %` to run Credo on current file and the results will be present within QuickFix window which together with my [`qfx.vim`][] will mark lines with errors using signs.
 In the same manner I can run `:Mtest` to run tests for whole project and have failed tasks visible in QuickFix window.

 ## Other utilities